Khwairakpam Bishwamittra: Career

 Bishwamittra became a renowned figure in the Manipuri film industry as a director and an actor with his debut film Kanaga Hinghouni (1996), where he co-directed with Chan Heisnam.
 Pairing with Ksh.
 Kishorekumar, he co-directed four movies, Iral Oirage (1997), Amambasu Anganbani (1998), Aroiba Natte (1999) and Thamoinadi Kouhouri (2001), produced by Chan Heisnam under the banner Bright Film Manipur.
 In 2001, he directed Shiroi Lily produced by S. Ibomcha Singh for SB Sons Film and Yaoshangi Meiri (2002) produced by Laishram Lokendra for EUM Imphal.
 So far, he has directed 54 Manipuri feature films, 19 short fictions and 4 documentaries.
 He wrote scripts and directed the ballets The Third Eye for Adult Education Department, Government of Manipur in 2007 and Wakollo for Lalit Kala Sangam Imphal in 2014.
 His short fictions Hang Hang, The Boiling Blood and The Skiff, where he worked as director and script writer, got official selections at the Mumbai International Film Festival (MIFF).
 Hang Hang was selected in the 18th International Children Film Festival 2013, Hyderabad.
 In 2009, he produced and directed the movie Shak Henba Bhoot.

 Besides films, he is a Senior A Grade approved drama artiste of AIR Imphal and also a Senior Fellow in Dramatic Literature under Ministry of Culture, Government of India.
 He is an approved announcer of Doordarshan Imphal and AIR Imphal.
 Bishwamittra is also an empanelled producer of PPC (NE) Doordarshan Guwahati, Doordarshan Imphal and Doordarshan Itanagar.
 He also worked as an actor and assistant director in the Mahabharat audio drama serial of 53 Episodes produced from 1999 to 2002.
 He was the Vice President of Film Forum Manipur, Imphal.

+Bishwamittra's performance as Ahanjao in the 2018 film Taibang Keithel was recognized by Screen Echoes Manipur as one of the Best 8 Performances in Manipuri Cinema of the Last Decade.

 Accolades

+Bishwamittra was honoured with different titles at several film and theatre awards and festivals.